davekacz/DVA_Final_Project/README.md

 ## DESCRIPTION

+Please also take a look at our final report and presentation files in the root directory.

 This package contains all the relevant code for our NYC Taxi Pickup Zone recommendation project.
 We use both a PageRank algorithm and a RandomWalk algorithm to show NYC Taxi drivers the best place to pick up fares.

 The PageRank algorithm provides a score for each of the zones which are then used in our visualization as an overview of where a driver could head in NYC to start their day if they could start anywhere with the goal of providing the most income to the driver.